component/menu/Readme.md

   - `show` when shown
   - `hide` when hidden
   - `remove` (item) when an item is removed
+  - `clear` when the menu has been cleared
   - `select` (item) when an item is selected
   - `*` menu item events are emitted when clicked